kevba/blog/content/posts/bash-if-statements.md

 ## Whats the meaning of the extra square brackets?

-The single bracket `[ ]` means it is POSIX compliant.
+The single bracket `[ ]` is defined by POSIX.
 This means that a singe bracket is compatible with all POSIX compliant systems.
 This includes most linux distributions so it runs pretty much on any system.

-The double bracket `[[ ]]`means it uses the extended bash specification.
+The double bracket `[[ ]]` means it uses the extended bash specification.
 This means it can only run on systems which use bash.

 ## Which one should I use.
 In general it is better to use the singe bracket, because it is compatible with most systems.